Uniformly hot nightside temperatures on short-period gas giants

-Clouds are predicted to be present on the nightsides of all hot Jupiters \citep{Helling2016,Lee2016,Lee2017,Lines2018,Parmentier2016,Powell2018,Roman2018}, but the type of cloud species that can condense depends on the temperature, pressure, and cloud formation microphysics.
-Because incorporating radiative feedback and detailed cloud microphysics is computationally intensive, many studies have used ``vanilla'' general circulation models, and post-processed the clouds afterwards using the resulting temperature-pressure profiles and cloud condensation curves.
-For instance, manganese sulfide (MnS) clouds are possible at the nightside temperatures of the nine cooler planets \citep{Parmentier2016}.
-However, post-processing of exoplanet clouds can lead to inaccurate predictions of cloud coverage, phase offsets, and day-night temperature contrasts \citep{Roman2018,Powell2018}.
-General circulation models incorporating cloud microphysics of a greater variety of cloud species, and incorporating heat transport due to hydrogen chemistry, are clearly needed in order to properly model hot Jupiters spanning the full range of irradiation temperatures.
-Spectroscopic phase curve observations, with the Mid-Infrared Instrument onboard the \textit{James Webb Space Telescope} for example, will confirm whether the gray opacity at 3.6~$\mu$m and 4.5~$\mu$m extends to longer wavelengths.
-This would be consistent with thick nightside clouds \citep{Morley2017}.
-In the case of thinner clouds, there may still be some visible, albeit muted, spectral features that will be visible with spectroscopic infrared phase curves.
+Incorporating radiative feedback and detailed cloud microphysics is computationally intensive, which is the reason many studies have used cloud-free general circulation models, and post-processed clouds afterwards using the resulting temperature-pressure profiles and cloud condensation curves.
+However, post-processing of exoplanet clouds can lead to different predictions of cloud coverage, phase offsets, and day-night temperature contrasts than more intricate models \cite{Roman2018,Powell2018}.
+Fully three-dimensional models incorporating realistic cloud physics and heat transport due to hydrogen chemistry are clearly needed in order to properly understand hot Jupiters spanning the full range of irradiation temperatures.
+Realistic treatments of magnetic effects may be necessary for the hottest planets \cite{Arcangeli2019,Yadav2017}.
+On the observational front, spectroscopic phase curve observations at longer wavelengths \cite{Morley2017}, with the Mid-Infrared Instrument onboard the \textit{James Webb Space Telescope}\cite{Bean2018}, and with the \textit{Atmospheric Remote-sensing Infrared Exoplanet Large-survey}\cite{Tinetti2018}, will make it possible to characterize the dominant cloud species on hot Jupiter nightsides.